billsix/cprogrammingbook/doc/02-Variables.rst

    to 96 characters, trigraphs allow the basic
    ISO 646 character set to be used (at a pinch).

 #.
-Multibyte character support has been added by the
+Multi-byte character support has been added by the
    Standard, with support for

    #.
-Shift-encoded multibyte characters, which can be squeezed
+Shift-encoded multi-byte characters, which can be squeezed
       into ‘ordinary’ character arrays, so still have char type.

    #.
 Wide characters, each of which may use more storage than